A comprehensive guide to growing leeks, including sun requirements, when to plant, feeding, and when to harvest.

 When should I plant Leek?

-Usually planted in autumn, leeks prefer cool to warm conditions in the range of 12-25°C
+Usually planted in autumn, Leeks prefer cool to warm conditions in the range of 12-25°C

 If transplanting seedlings, plant out in the early morning or evening and/or on an overcast day.
 Avoid planting at peak sun times or on windy days, this will allow your plants to settle in comfortably and protect them from windburn and sunburn.